Frequently Asked Questions

 Vehicles that have been previously registered to only the OEM will be eligible for the rebate if they meet program criteria and have a mileage of less than 10,000 km.

 As of August 2, 2022, the Ministry of Energy, Mines, and Low Carbon Innovation (Ministry) has modified the CleanBC Go Electric Passenger Vehicle Rebate (the Program) eligibility requirements and rebate amounts for applicants to enhance affordability and accessibility.
-Under the modified program, individuals and households need to meet income eligibility requirements and receive approval for a maximum rebate amount from the Ministry prior to purchasing an eligible Zero-Emission Vehicle (ZEV).
+Under the modified program, individuals need to meet income eligibility requirements and receive approval for a maximum rebate amount from the Ministry prior to purchasing an eligible Zero-Emission Vehicle (ZEV).
 Please visit here for more information and how to apply for income tested eligibility.
-After receiving your approval from the Ministry, you consumer visit any authorized dealership to start the sale process.
+After receiving the approval from the Ministry, the consumer visit any authorized dealership to start the sale process.

 Eligible Applications must meet requirements that include, but are not limited to, the following: